Report a noise nuisance

 Dog barking can be classed as a nuisance if it is constant or disturbs sleep.
 Please speak with your neighbour first before making a formal complaint.
 There is help and advice available for dog owners who are concerned about their dogs barking excessively.

-When we receive a noise nuisance report we will:
+When we receive a report of noise nuisance we will:

 - contact you to discuss the problem

-- ask you to keep a diary so we can see when, how long, how often the noise occurs and how it effects your life at home
+- ask you to keep a diary or other record so we can see when, how long, how often the noise occurs and how it affects your life at home

 - contact your neighbour to warn them that a complaint has been made